Environment Ministry initiates effective waste management policy

 The Ministry of Environment, Science, Technology and Innovation (MESTI) has completed a draft policy framework for the effective coordination of waste management efforts in the country

-Mr Boachie and the acting Chief Director of MESTI, Mrs Levina Korama Owusu, are leading a 20-member delegation of Ghanaians in the plastic waste management value chain to a five-day study tour in Germany to learn about the models and efforts the city of Bonn and the North Rhine
+Mr Boachie and the acting Chief Director of MESTI, Mrs Levina Korama Owusu, are leading a 20-member delegation of Ghanaians in the plastic waste management value chain to a five-day study tour in Germany to learn about the models and efforts the city of Bonn and the North Rhine are implementing in that sector.

 He explained that the environment and technology sector deemed a coordinated plastic waste management system a critical framework to ensure that various interventions by individuals and companies in plastic waste management yielded sustainable results.